Replication Architecture

 - Write intents created for each affected row (distributed locks)

-- Broadcast to replicas with CDC data (not SQL)
+- Broadcast to replicas with encoded row bytes (not SQL)

-- Replicas create write intents and store CDC entries
+- Replicas create write intents and store the same encoded row bytes in their local CDC segment log

 - Return SUCCESS or CONFLICT to coordinator